 Mathematics at the Curtis School

-Steve Curtis is the head of the Math Department and a football coach (defensive backs).
+December 19, 2011: Steve Curtis was the head of the Math Department and a football coach (defensive backs).
+Today, he is the Principal of the Lower School.

 This project officially began on December 19, 2011 in Steve’s classroom with his three geometry classes and two ACT preparation classes.
-The class learned about base-2 exponential notation by observing nested geometries using the tetrahedron and octahedron.
+These classes learned about base-2 exponential notation by observing nested geometries using the tetrahedron and octahedron.

 We then went out into the universe by multiplying each edge by 2.
 Somewhere between 90 and 98 steps, we were in the area of the Observable Universe.
 It wasn’t until we followed Planck Time to the Age of the Universe did we finally settle on just over a total of 202 notations.